Click to enlarge

 Commonly 500-650 mm, to 900 mm & 17 Kg

-Gulf saratoga have patchy distribution throughout North Queensland and most of the Gulf of Carpentaria drainage system to as far west as the Adelaid River (East of Darwin in the Northern Territory), also the Trans-Fly region in southern Papua New Guinea.
+Gulf saratoga have patchy distribution throughout North Queensland and most of the Gulf of Carpentaria drainage system to as far west as the Adelaide River (East of Darwin in the Northern Territory), also the Trans-Fly region in southern Papua New Guinea.

 Gulf saratoga are known to be mouth brooders, like S.leichardti, producing between 60 to 100 large eggs, however the details of its breeding behaviour have not been recorded.

 An oportunistic carnivore and mainly a surface and mid water feeder like S.leichardti, gulf saratoga take a wider variety of other fish and crustaceans as well as terrestrial insects etc.